Wave-Play/robo.js/docs/advanced/environment-variables.md

 Remember to replace `<your_debug_channel_id>` with the value you just obtained.

-🚨 Note: Using `DISCORD_DEBUG_CHANNEL_ID` is not strictly necessary, and we gently discourage its use.
+> 🚨 Note: Using `DISCORD_DEBUG_CHANNEL_ID` is not strictly necessary, and we gently discourage its use.
 You shouldn't just shove errors away in a place where you can ignore them.
-Instead, check out the [debugging section](/docs/advanced/debugging.md) to learn how to handle errors effectively.
+Instead, check out the [Debugging Documentation](/docs/advanced/debugging.md) to learn how to handle errors effectively.

 ## Enabling Developer Mode in Discord 🔧